-Herbert Francis Mullins, better known as Frank, is celebrating the milestone of turning 100 years old this July.
-Frank was born in Maylands, on the 9th July 1921 and spent his childhood growing up on a dairy farm in Waroona, WA with his brother Stanley Mullins and parents Herbert and Janet.
-His father Herbert had arrived in Australia by boat to Fremantle from England at the age of 17 in 1910.
-He later met Janet while working at the Brunswick State Farm where he used the earliest milking machines to come to Western Australia.
-Janet, born near Perth in Scotland, arrived in WA at the age of 19 years and lived in Brunswick with her sister.
-After being married, Frank's parents took on a milk run in Maylands and later moved to a farm at Waroona where they hand milked cows.
+Herbert Francis Mullins, better known as Frank, is to spend his time between Augusta and the Bullant Drive celebrating the milestone of turning 100 years old this farm until selling the property in 1977.
+He worked for July.
+Frank was born in Maylands, on the 9th July 1921 Harry Challis in Augusta for several years before retiring and spent his childhood growing up on a dairy farm at the age of 70. in Waroona, WA with his brother Stanley Mullins and parents Herbert and Janet.
+His father Herbert had Ethel, originally from England, longed for trips back to arrived in Australia by boat to Fremantle from England England where they returned on several occasions and at the age of 17 in 1910.
+He later met Janet while working this spurred Frank's love of ancestry and he has traced at the Brunswick State Farm where he used the earliest much of the Mullins' family history in Devon, England. milking machines to come to Western Australia.
+Janet, Frank is a keen letter writer and has stayed in touch with born near Perth in Scotland, arrived in WA at the age extended family throughout the United Kingdom. of 19 years and lived in Brunswick with her sister.
+After being married, Frank's parents took on a milk run in In his senior years Frank has remained fiercely Maylands and later moved to a farm at Waroona where independent and until recent years was often seen they hand milked cows. driving his Mitsubishi Galant around Augusta.
+He is always keen to share the sights and history of Augusta Frank attended the North Drakesbrook School and with family who have visited from Perth and overseas.

-Frank attended the North Drakesbrook School and then from 1935 he boarded at Christ Church Grammar School in Claremont where he received his junior school certificate studying Mathematics, Physics, Biology, Commercial Methods and Bookkeeping.
+then from 1935 he boarded at Christ Church Grammar School in Claremont where he received his junior school certificate studying Mathematics, Physics, Biology, Commercial Methods and Bookkeeping.
 Frank is Christ Church Grammar School's oldest living old boy.